neondatabase/website/content/docs/functions/json_array_elements.md

 |  3 | Charlie | "React"      |          3 |
 ```

-`WITH ORDINALITY` option in the query adds `ordinarily` column representing the original order of the skills in the array.
+The `WITH ORDINALITY` option in the query adds an `ordinality` column representing the original order of the skills in the array.

 ## Resources